 Don’t worry if you cannot consume that amount before training.
 A lower caffeine dosage before exercise can also help you train better.
 It can improve your cognitive performance and enhance vigilance, alertness and mood during and after exhaustive exercise.

-While caffeine can have many beneficial effects on the body and exercise performance, you should not overdo it because higher doses of caffeine will not be more beneficial and can cause side effects.
-Try to keep your daily caffeine intake below 400 mg per day or roughly 4 cups of coffee.
+While it can have many beneficial effects on the body and exercise performance, you should not overdo it because higher doses will not be more beneficial and can cause side effects.
+Try to keep your daily intake below 400 mg per day or roughly 4 cups of coffee.

 While you can consume caffeine via coffee to get the ergogenic effects, caffeine is more powerful when consumed in an anhydrous state (capsule/tablet, powder).
 As a rule of thumb, one cup of coffee contains about 100 mg caffeine, but this can vary quite a bit, so it is difficult to know how much caffeine you are actually consuming when drinking a cup of coffee.